Sikorsky CH-53K King Stallion: CH-53K

-Major subcontractors include Aurora Flight Sciences (main rotor pylon), Exelis Aerostructures (tail rotor pylon and sponsons), GKN Aerospace (aft transition), Onboard Systems International (external cargo hook), Rockwell Collins (avionics management system), Sanmina-SCI Corporation (communications), and Spirit AeroSystems (cockpit and cabin).
+Major subcontractors include Aurora Flight Sciences (main rotor pylon), Exelis Aerostructures (tail rotor pylon and sponsons), Onboard Systems International (external cargo hook), Rockwell Collins (avionics management system), Sanmina-SCI Corporation (communications), and Spirit AeroSystems (cockpit and cabin).
+The Aft Transition was originally built by GKN Aerospace, but in February 2022 the aft transition was awarded to Albany International Corp.
+(NYSE: AIN) for a ten year period.
 In October 2013, Sikorsky gave Kratos Defense & Security Solutions a $8.5 million contract for CH-53K maintenance training aids, such as the Maintenance Training Device Suite (MTDS) and Helicopter Emulation Maintenance Trainer (HEMT).
 The MTDS is a realistic training and evaluation environment for various avionics, electrical, and hydraulic subsystems.
 The HEMT is a 3D simulation of multiple scenarios, such as functional test, troubleshoot, fault isolation, removal and installation of 27 subsystems.

 On 24 January 2014, the CH-53K GTV ignited its engines, spinning the rotor head without rotors attached.
 Low-rate production is planned to proceed from 2015 to 2017.
 Initial operating capability (IOC) was set to occur in 2019, with full-rate production commencing between then and 2022.
 The USMC intends to have eight active squadrons, one training squadron, and one reserve squadron.
 In April 2014, testing with blades attached began, system integration followed.
 Flight testing was set to start in late 2014, each test aircraft flying approximately 500 hours over three years.
 The maiden flight was delayed, due to issues with the titanium quill shafts in the transmission and gear box.

-On 5 May 2014, General James F. Amos announced during the official rollout that it will be called the "King Stallion".
+On 5 May 2014, General James F. Amos announced during the official roll-out that it will be called the "King Stallion".
 On 27 October 2015, the CH-53K took its first flight.
-On 7 March 2018, one lifted a payload of 36,000 lb, the maximum weight on the single center point cargo hook.
+On 7 March 2018, one lifted a payload of 36,000 lb, the maximum weight on the single center-point cargo hook.
 The first CH-53K was delivered to the USMC on 16 May 2018; at the time, 18 additional helicopters were in production, and the second was planned for delivery in early 2019.

 In December 2018, the CH-53K was projected to not be combat ready as expected in late 2019, due to delivery delays caused by technical flaws found in testing, which resulted in a major program restructuring.
-Flaws included the engine re-ingesting exhaust gas, limited service life for the rotor gear boxes, late deliveries of redesigned parts, and deficiencies with the tail rotor and driveshaft.
+Flaws included the engine reingesting exhaust gas, limited service life for the rotor gear boxes, late deliveries of redesigned parts, and deficiencies with the tail rotor and driveshaft.
 It is estimated that the delay will push back delivery of combat-ready CH-53Ks until May 2020.

+In 2023, an order was placed with Sikorsky Helicopters for 35 CH-53K helicopters for US$2.77 billion, as production ramped up at the manufacturing facility to fill orders.